Naval ensign

 It can also be known as a war ensign.
 A large version of a naval ensign that is flown on a warship's mast just before going into battle is called a battle ensign.
 An ensign differs from a jack, which is flown from a jackstaff at the bow of a vessel.

 Most countries have only one national flag and ensign for all purposes.
 In other countries, a distinction is made between the land flag and the civil, state and naval ensigns.
 The British ensigns, for example, differ from the flag used on land (the Union Flag) and have different versions of plain and defaced Red and Blue ensigns for civilian and state use, as well as the naval ensign (White Ensign).
 Some naval ensigns differ in shape from the national flag, such as the Nordic naval ensigns, which have 'tongues'.
-On the other hand, countries may also have different regulations and usage of naval ensigns, with some defining the naval ensign as a principal national flag at see (under military context), while some others use naval ensigns as secondary standards denoting the services or as indication for the nature of authorized operations, as supplement but not a replacement of their primary national flags.
+On the other hand, countries may also have different regulations and usage of naval ensigns, with some defining the naval ensign as a principal national flag at sea (under military context), while some others use naval ensigns as secondary standards denoting the services or as indication for the nature of authorized operations, as supplement but not a replacement of their primary national flags.